kudashevs/mispronounced-words/README.md

 us /ˈproʊ.ɡræm.ɚ/ uk /ˈprəʊ.ɡræm.əʳ/
 ```

 As we can see, the word has three syllables.
 The primary/main stress falls on the first syllable.
+After the first syllable,
-At the end of the word
+there is a syllable break.
+Then, there is another syllable and another break.
+At the end of the word there is the /r/ sound
-we have the R sound (In American English R is always pronounced, so we can see /ɚ/ symbol; In British English R can
+(In American English R is always pronounced, so we can see /ɚ/ symbol; In British English R can be pronounced or mute,
-be pronounced or mute, depending on the situation, so we can see /ʳ/ symbol, which means the `potential R`).
+depending on the situation, so we can see the /ʳ/ symbol which means the `potential R`).

 ## How to use this list